Kingussie Camanachd: History

 Between 1996 and 2004, they only lost two games at the Dell.
 Both of these were against Newtonmore.
-Lochcarron became the first team to bring this run to an end when the beat them 7–4.
-All the more surprising as Kingussie had thrashed them 10–3 a couple of weeks previously.
+Lochcarron became the first team to bring this run to an end when they beat them 7–4.
+This was all the more surprising as Kingussie had thrashed them 10–3 a few weeks previously.

 In defeating Fort William in the 2003 Camanachd Cup final, Ronald Ross drove home the point about the club's total dominance of the sport, "Is there a team out there that can beat us?
 Well, I don't think so.
 We did not play all that well, but we destroyed them."

-The Club's world record of domination in sport was finally brought to an end on 2 September 2006 when old rivals Newtonmore defeated Oban Camanachd.
+The club's world record of domination was finally brought to an end on 2 September 2006 when old rivals Newtonmore defeated Oban Camanachd.
 This meant that Kingussie could not catch the team at the top of the league.

 Fort William won the league in 2006 but Kingussie gained a modicum of revenge by defeating Fort in the 2006 Camanachd Cup Final.

-In 2007, they signed Fraser Inglis from Oban Camanachd who helped Kingussie regain the league again, the club also won the MacAulay Cup in 2007 against Inveraray.
+In 2007, they signed Fraser Inglis from Oban Camanachd, who helped Kingussie regain the league again, the club also won the MacAulay Cup in 2007 against Inveraray.

-The most notable Kingussie player of recent times has been Ronald Ross who has achieved iconic status in the game.
-Another notable player is Kevin Thain who is the second highest scorer in the history of the sport, although his total is around half that of Ross'.
-The other notable name linked with the club is that of Borthwick. the five sons of Alistair 'Alta' Borthwick, were the backbone of the great 90s team.
+The most notable Kingussie player of recent times has been Ronald Ross, who has achieved iconic status in the game.
+Another notable player is Kevin Thain, the second highest scorer in the history of the sport, although his total is around half that of Ross'.
+The five sons of Alistair 'Alta' Borthwick were the backbone of the great 90s team.

 The club are now working closely with Newtonmore to help revitalise the grassroots game in the area, whose poor state has been masked by the continued success of the Kingussie senior side.

 Jimmy Gow returned as manager for the third time in 2008.
 Although the club lost in the Camanchd Cup Final to Fort William, they had a 100% record in the league.

-The 2009 season has been a tumultuous season for Kingussie, they were defeated in the finals of the MacTavish Cup and Macaulay Cup by last minute goals and were knocked out of the Camanachd Cup at the semi-final stage after a replay of a game which was abandoned with Kingussie leading 4–1 against Kyles Athletic.
+The 2009 season was a tumultuous season for Kingussie.
+They were defeated in the finals of the MacTavish Cup and Macaulay Cup by last minute goals and were knocked out of the Camanachd Cup at the semi-final stage after a replay of a game which was abandoned with Kingussie leading 4–1 against Kyles Athletic.
 They also lost to Glenurquhart in the Clash of the Camans final.